Every February 14, across the world, people exchange candy, flowers, and gifts all in the name of St. Valentine.

 Long associated with lovers, Valentine’s Day is also a popular day for marriage proposals and weddings.
 Many choose to follow a traditional Valentine’s theme by celebrating at a romantic location and incorporating poetry and music reflective of their personal story.

 Red Roses As a Symbol of Valentine’s Day

 Whatever the Valentine’s Day celebration planned, featuring well-known symbols helps to create a romantic atmosphere.
 The red rose is a traditional symbol of love and passion and has appeared in paintings, poetry, and songs for hundreds of years.
 Sending a single red rose on Valentine’s Day is usually understood to mean ‘I love you’.
 Heart shapes are featured on wrapping paper and gift boxes and are often used for special cookies or cakes.
 Red and pink flowers with love messages are a popular Valentine’s Day gift and red roses are usually considered the most romantic.

 Celebrate Valentine’s Day the Best Way – The J’Adore Way!

-Regardless of how far in advance you’ve planned out your Valentine’s Day gift, luxurious flowers are always a must on this most romantic days of the year.
+Regardless of how far in advance you’ve planned out your Valentine’s Day gift, luxurious flowers are always a must on this most romantic day of the year.
 At J’Adore Les Fleurs we have every arrangement you need to express your love.
-Whether you are looking for a local flower shop to order a fresh flower arrangement from, or you are looking to surprise your long-distance love with some preserved roses, our flower delivery service will hand-deliver your flowers or ship them right to your door just in time for February 14.
+Whether you are looking for a local flower shop to order a fresh flower arrangement from.
+You are looking to surprise your long-distance love with some preserved roses.
+Our flower delivery service will hand-deliver your flowers or ship them right to your door just in time for February 14.
 Browse through JLF Valentine’s Day Collection to shop for the perfect Valentine’s Day fresh flowers or through JLF Everlasting Rose Collection to find the perfect Everlasting Roses that last a whole year, to leave a longer-lasting impression on your sweetheart.